biolab/orange2/docs/extend-widgets/rst/basics.rst

 line will be empty.
 By (another) design principles, in an interface Orange widgets are most often split to control and main area.
 Control area appears on the left and should include any controls for settings or options that your widget will use.
-Main are would most often include a graph, table or some drawing that will be based on the inputs to the widget and current options/setting in the control area.
+Main area would most often include a graph, table or some drawing that will be based on the inputs to the widget and current options/setting in the control area.
 OWWidget make these two areas available through its attributes